-Bree Holtz, a researcher at Michigan State University, and her team are developing and testing an innovative mobile phone app, called MyT1D Hero, to connect adolescents with type-1 diabetes (T1D) with their parents to help support the transition to self-management.
+Bree Holtz, a researcher at Michigan State University, and her team have developed and are testing an innovative mobile phone app, called MyT1D Hero, to connect adolescents with type-1 diabetes (T1D) with their parents to help support the transition to self-management.

 This research is supported by the American Diabetes Association (ADA) grant #1-16-ICTS-045.
 For more information on the ADA please visit their website: http://diabetes.org.

 Dr. Holtz is working with a talented team of specialists in the field of diabetes and communication that includes:

 Shelia Cotten, Ph.D., Denise Hershey, Ph.D., RN, FNP-BC, Amanda Holmstrom, Ph.D., and Katharine Murray, M.A. from MSU.
 Julie Dunneback, MSN, APRN, BC, CPNP, CDE from Sparrow Health System.
 Jose Jimenez-Vega, M.D. from Helen DeVos Children’s Hospital.
 Michael Wood, M.D. from the University of Michigan Medical School, and Joshua Richman, M.D., Ph.D. from the University of Alabama at Birmingham.
 The team is also working with Jason Anderson to develop the app.
 Please see the Team Biographies page for more information.

 We are in year 3 of our research now and are currently testing the app.
 We held focus groups and prototype testing with two separate groups of kids age 10-15 with T1D and their parents in order to get their feedback on our ideas and design of the mobile app.
 We worked with the app development team to create and then refine the app, and now we are conducting the big testing of the app.

 If you would like to more information about our studies, see the monthly T1D email information below.